Matthew Francis Brady: Priesthood

-Brady was ordained to the priesthood for the Diocese of Hartford by Bishop John Nilan on June 10, 1916.
-During World War I, Brady served as a chaplain in the United States Army from 1916 to 1918.
+Brady was ordained to the priesthood in Hartford for the Diocese of Hartford by Bishop John Nilan in Hartford on June 10, 1916.
+After the American entry into World War I in 1917, Brady served as a chaplain in the United States Army from 1916 to 1918.
 After his discharge from the army, he did pastoral work in the Diocese of Hartford, and served as a professor at St. Thomas Seminary in Bloomfield, Connecticut, from 1922 to 1932.

 Bishop of Burlington

-On July 30, 1938, Brady was appointed the fourth bishop of the Diocese of Burlington by Pope Pius XI.
+On July 30, 1938, Brady was appointed the fourth bishop of Burlington by Pope Pius XI.
 He received his episcopal consecration on October 26, 1938, from Archbishop Amleto Cicognani, with Bishops Maurice F. McAuliffe and Joseph McCarthy serving as co-consecrators, at the Cathedral of the Immaculate Conception in Burlington, Vermont.

 Brady organized branches in his diocese of the Boy Scouts of America and the Catholic Youth Organization, and erected about a dozen new parishes in Fairfax, Gilman, North Troy, Orleans, and South Burlington, all in Vermont.

 Bishop of Manchester

-Brady was named the fifth bishop of the Diocese of Manchester by Pope Pius XII on November 11, 1944.
+On January 17, 1945, Brady was installed as the fifth bishop of Manchester.
 He presided over a period of unprecedented growth in the diocese, founding 27 parishes in 11 years and authorizing the construction of nearly 50 churches and numerous schools, convents, and other facilities.
 The number of parishioners increased by 50,000, and the number of priests and religious from around 650 to over 1,600.
 For all these accomplishments he was nicknamed "Brady the Builder."